AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 We are in the process of migrating customers to the [pooled storage model](https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html).
 Once your organization is migrated, you will see the following changes:

-- Global administrators gain access to storage quota and usage across the hierarchy and can allocate storage to organizations using the **Product Allocation** tab in the [[!DNL Global Admin Console]](https://adminconsole.adobe.com/).
+- Global administrators gain access to storage quota and usage across the hierarchy and can allocate storage to organizations using the **[!UICONTROL Product Allocation]** tab in the [[!DNL Global Admin Console]](https://adminconsole.adobe.com/).
 - System administrators and storage administrators have full control and visibility of storage across the organization.
 They can track and manage storage using the **Storage** tab in the [Adobe Admin Console](https://adminconsole.adobe.com/).

 With the updates to Adobe Creative Cloud storage, storage quotas are flexible for end users, up to the amount of storage purchased by the organization.
 [Learn more](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html).